Body Electric is committed to creating a safe and consensual container. Our policies detail these commitments.

 - The remaining participants and staff should test at the ﬁrst sign of symptoms

-- All people that test positive will be isolated together in rooms and/or tents in an attempt to contain any potential spread.
+- All people that test positive will be isolated together in rooms or tents in an attempt to contain any potential spread.

-- If team members opt to no longer participate in the program, this will be communicated with the group which may result in the workshop ending.
+- If team members opt to no longer participate in the program, the group will be made aware of their decision, which may result in the end of the workshop.

 - Be transparent and communicate regularly with the group